Answered questions about SAU & saugns

-saugns is mainly developed on x86/x86-64, because currently, such are the computers I've used.
-However, there's no architecture-specific code in the program, and it reportedly works fine on Raspberry Pi 3, i.e. ARM.
-Generally, little-endian 32-bit and 64-bit architectures can work fine with the current code unless something has been missed.
+saugns is mainly developed on x86/x86-64, because currently, such are my own computers.
+There's no architecture-specific code in the program, and it'll likely work fine on 32-bit and 64-bit little endian in general.
+In 2021 (v0.3.8b), it reportedly worked fine on Raspberry Pi 3, i.e. ARM.

-For big-endian, not knowing more yet, at a minimum the audio file output code must change so that WAV data is always little endian and AU data is always big endian.
+For big-endian system support, not knowing more yet, at a minimum the audio file output code must change so that WAV data is always little endian and AU data is always big endian.
 (This would be a smaller change, as endian conversion code already exists, to handle AU for little endian systems.)

 Tested operating systems include the four major BSDs (FreeBSD, OpenBSD, NetBSD, DragonFly), and various GNU/Linux distros. *nix, in general, may be the easiest to further port the program to.